 “In the complaint, we suggest that the consumer sets out a detailed list of their income and expenditure,” states OBSSA.

-The Ombudsman says you should also be clear about how much of the debt you’re willing to pay a month.
+The Ombudsman says you should also be clear about how much of the debt you’re willing to pay each month.

 Justmoney and partners can help you create a customised repayment plan.
 Fill in this form and our consultants will get in touch with you.